JetBrains/kotlin-multiplatform-dev-docs/topics/development/build-and-run-kmp.md

 ![Run the Compose Multiplatform app on desktop](compose-run-desktop.png){width=350}

 By default, the app starts with [Compose Hot Reload](compose-hot-reload.md) running.
-This allows reloading the UI almost instantly as soon as you manually save the file with the changes.
+This allows reloading the UI almost instantly when you manually save the file with the changes.

 ### Run your web application